voxelmorph/voxelmorph/README.md

 2018-09-15: Added MICCAI2018 support and py3 transition
 2018-05-14: Initial Repository for CVPR version, py2.7

-# Notes
+# Notes on Data
-In our initial papers, we do a certain amount of pre-processing for the brain images we work with, to eliminate sources of variation and be able to compare algorithms on a level playing field.
+In our initial papers, we used publically available data, but unfortunately we cannot redistribute it (due to the constraints of those datasets).
+We do a certain amount of pre-processing for the brain images we work with, to eliminate sources of variation and be able to compare algorithms on a level playing field.
 In particular, we perform FreeSurfer `recon-all` steps up to skull stripping and affine normalization to Talairach space, and crop the images via `((48, 48), (31, 33), (3, 29))`.

-Note that you likely do not need to perform all of these steps, and indeed VoxelMorph has been used in other work with other data.
+We encourage users to download and process their own data.
+See [a list of medical imaging datasets here](https://github.com/adalca/medical-datasets).
+Note that you likely do not need to perform all of the preprocessing steps, and indeed VoxelMorph has been used in other work with other data.

 # Contact:
 For and problems or questions please open an issue in github or email us at voxelmorph@mit.edu